-If you've been waiting for nicer weather to go hiking, you're in luck.
-We've already covered hiking safety, but what about trail etiquette?
+There are more than 25,000 miles of hiking trails in the U.S. alone.
+That's why there's such a thing as trail etiquette.
 What even is that?
 Trail etiquette is a set of responsible and respectful hiking behaviors that allow us to be considerate to those we share the trail with - from people to animals to plants.
-These 10 trail etiquette guidelines for hiking with your dog will not only allow trail users to coexist, but also make the most of their excursion.
+We've already covered hiking safety, but these 10 trail etiquette guidelines for hiking with your dog will not only allow trail users to coexist, but also make the most of their excursion.

 Not all trails are pet-friendly, so make sure you take your pup to a dog-friendly one.
 Don't take your dog on a trail he or she is prohibited from - it's not fair to other hikers and could result in a violation ticket.
 Research ahead of time to avoid the disappointment of turning around right after arriving.
 Also make sure you obey all other trail rules once there.